First Drive: 2020 Porsche Taycan 4S EV is a Sports Car First (Don’t Get It Twisted)

 Taycan 4S vs Turbo and Turbo S

 With the 4S, there are a few less niceties than the premium models: for example, the brake rotors are cast iron rather than ceramic and the batteries are lower capacity.
 It also achieves 100 km/h in 4.0 seconds, compared to the Turbo S’s rather mind-blowing 2.8 seconds.
-Top speed on all models is rated at 250 km/h.
+The top speed on all models is rated at 250 km/h.
+But beyond those and a number of relatively minor esthetic details, this is still essentially the same car.

 The 4S is a four-seat, four-door sports sedan.
 It comes with a standard 79.2-kilowatt-hour, 554-kilogram lithium-ion Performance Battery, which delivers a maximum range of 407 km.
 For an extra $7,500, buyers can upgrade to a 92.3-kilowatt-hour, 630-kilogram Performance Battery Plus which stretches the range to 463 km.